LivePersonInc/knowledge-center-archive/_release/January 2020/week-of-january-26th.md

 Proactive messaging is no longer is early access mode and will be available to all our customers by default.
 For more information on Proactive Messaging please see the [overview document.](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-overview.html)

+**Self-service onboarding** -  Proactive messaging available to all our customers

 **Self-service onboarding** -  A simpler, self-service onboarding option is available to brands at this point and will be the new route for brands to onboard to Proactive Messaging.

 Updates to Proactive messaging onboarding include:
 - Reliable routing using LiveEngage Engagement in the backend
 - First outbound message is now part of the conversation transcript instead of a widget